kenanlv/VRP-full-stack/README.md

 - Freed local machine byt Seting up a remote docker machine for deploying the web server remotely.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+#### Backend

-### Prerequisites
+##### Prerequisites

-You will need docker running on your local machine.
+> You will need docker running on your local machine.

+> Register for **Google developer consol** and get the Google API keys as environment variables for the project.
+Find the useful information [here](https://developers.google.com/).

+    APIs needed to registart and obtain secret keys:

+    Google Oauth,
+    Google Places,
+    Google Distance Matrix,
+    Google Geocoding,
+    Google Maps Static

+> Have your web server and your own domain set up properly and obtain the access token and secrete key accordingly.

+For writing the secrete keys into the environment variables, please refer to the **".env"** file for proper input format.

 After pulled this project, go to the docker-compose.yml directory and type in the following command.